 e) other important reasons take place.

+2. The first six months of employment are regarded as a probationary period.
+During this period employment may be terminated pursuant to § 622 BGB (German Civil Code) with two weeks’ notice.

-The right of extraordinary termination is not affected by any of the aforementioned.
+3. The right of extraordinary termination remains unaffected by the provisions set forth in paragraph 1 and 2.
 If the employment is prematurely terminated, the EU-Researcher is not entitled to any allowance for the times she/he did not perform her/his work.

-2. The EU-Researcher agrees to abstain from pleading omission of enrichment and to reimburse any allowances which have been paid in an unjustified manner.
+4. The EU-Researcher agrees to abstain from pleading omission of enrichment and to reimburse any allowances which have been paid in an unjustified manner.
 In such cases the EU-Researcher is obliged to reimburse the [Acronym of Institution].